PhoenixAlx/SiViWo/README.md

 It happens to me, i think in a lot of things about this project, too much.
 So,  I rush me .
 I should go slow, slower, step a step, to do fine all.

 * I have a new function in class network toget 2 agents linked randomly and return a list [node1,node2]
+* I have update Goal 3 with new classes

 ##10/10/2016
 ***